helium/HIP/hip-xxxx-Securing-IOT-Governance-Through-Staking-rewards.md

-- Author(s): BFGNeil
+- Author(s): BFGNeil, IOT Working Group
 - Start Date: 2024-04-16
 - Category: Economic, Governance
-- Original HIP PR: <!-- leave this empty; maintainer will fill in ID of this pull request -->
+- Original HIP PR:
-- Tracking Issue: <!-- leave this empty; maintainer will create a discussion issue -->
+- Tracking Issue:
 - Vote Requirements: veIOT

 ## Summary

-This HIP aims to improve utility of IOT and increase voter turnout by providing staking rewards for locking IOT.
+This HIP aims to improve the utility of IOT token and increase voter turnout by providing staking rewards for locking IOT.

 ## Motivation

 We wish to increase utility of the IOT token and increase participation in voting.
 Currently most users have no reason or desire to hold IOT or lock it leading to low voter turnout.

+Rewarding users for locking up tokens will create an incentive for more veIOT to be locked, reducing the risk of network attacks via controlling voting on votes with low voter turnout.

 ## Stakeholders